"Bye bye loadshedding": Cassper gets solar panels for his house and warns SA

 In a related story, Briefly News reported that Cassper Nyovest has weighed in on the country's leadership crisis.
 The rapper was seemingly reacting to the recent ruling party's elective conference.
 President Cyril Ramaphosa was voted as the ANC's president again.

-The rapper-turned-businessman expressed that he fears that things will get worse.
+The rapper-turned-businessman expressed his fears that things would get worse.
 The country is currently facing corruption, loadshedding and unemployment crisis, among other issues.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!